-How do you reheat this eggplant lasagna recipe?
+How do you reheat it?
 We portioned our leftovers right into meal prep containers and microwaved to reheat.
 However you could pop the whole lasagna back into the oven at 350°F for 30 minutes, or until warmed through completely.

-Can I make this low carb eggplant lasagna vegetarian?
+Can I make this recipe vegetarian?
 Yes!
 Simply omit the ground beef from the sauce.

 Help!
-My low carb eggplant lasagna is watery!
-This lasagna is a bit more liquidy than a traditional lasagna thanks to the eggplant.
+My lasagna is watery!
+Eggplant lasagna is a bit more liquidy than a traditional lasagna thanks to the eggplant.
 Be sure you slice the eggplant thinly and season with salt before broiling.
 Broil the slices until golden brown.
 And remember that as the lasagna cools down, it will set up more and more.

 - 2 eggplants (sliced 1/4- 1/3 inch thick)

 - spray oil s & p

 - 1/4 teaspoon fennel seeds (crushed double it if you love fennel!)

 - 22 oz jar of pasta sauce (650 mL; use low carb if you are keto)